mithul2412/Agentic-WorkOps/README.md

 - Approval resumes are resilient to app restarts: if in-memory graph checkpoints are missing, workflow continues from persisted DB state.
 - Google token scopes are unified for Calendar+Gmail so one integration does not break the other.
-- OpenRouter defaults are free-model safe in current config.
+- OpenRouter/Groq defaults are free-model safe in current config.